 Think of other ways that you can generate more income such as offering exclusivity for a specific period of time.

-During this period you could offer a set amount of sponsored posts for only that brand.
+During this period, you could offer a set number of sponsored posts for only that brand or business.

 You can also create packages that will allow you to earn more for promoting the post on several platforms.
 These are some ideas that can help set your rates for blog sponsored posts.